-I'm a housing counselor and Indian-Ugandan New Yorker and the Democratic Nominee for the 36th Assembly District.
+I'm a housing counselor, an Indian-Ugandan New Yorker, and the Democratic Nominee for the 36th Assembly District.
 Our housing is unaffordable and our bills are unpayable.
 The reason is that big landlords and corporations have too much power, and tenants and workers don't have enough.
 I want to help our neighbors take their power back.